MicrosoftDocs/openapi-docs/OpenAPI/kiota/overview.md

 ## Next steps

-To discover more about the developer experience that Kiota API clients provide, read about the [experience](experience.md).
+- To discover more about the developer experience that Kiota API clients provide, see [Kiota API client experience](experience.md).

-For details about how to use Kiota to generate API clients, read the [using](using.md) section.
+- For details about how to use Kiota to generate API clients, see [Using the Kiota tool](using.md).

-To gain a better understanding of how Kiota works and how to extend it for other languages read the [extending](extending/index.md).
+- To gain a better understanding of how Kiota works and how to extend it for other languages, see [Kiota design overview](design.md).